seize-the-dave/forgery/README.md

 # Forgery [![Build Status](https://travis-ci.org/adaptive-logic/forgery.svg?branch=master)](https://travis-ci.org/adaptive-logic/forgery)

-Forgery is a Java library for filling graphs of POJOs with realistic dummy data
+Forgery is a simple Java library for filling graphs of POJOs with _realistic_ dummy data.
+Forgery uses JSR 330 (`javax.inject`) behind the scenes to provide data, which makes it very simple to extend.

 ## Usage

-Forgery comes with a bunch of default forgers.
-To get hold of an instance, just build like so:
+Forgery comes with a bunch of default `javax.inject.Provider`s to cover common business domain objects.
+To create an instance of Forgery, just build like so:

 ```java
 Forgery forgery = new Forgery.Builder().build();